Ahmad Amir-Ahmadi

-Lieutenant General Ahmad Amir-Ahmadi (احمد امیراحمدی; 1884–1965) was an Iranian military officer and politician who served as a cabinet Minister in Iran during the 1940s and 1950s.
+Lieutenant General Ahmad Amir-Ahmadi (احمد امیراحمدی; 1884–1965) was an Iranian military officer and politician who played a major role in the rise of the Pahlavi dynasty and later served as a cabinet Minister in Iran during the 1940s and 1950s.

+Biography

-Born in 1884 in Tehran, of an aristocratic Persian family, he was one of the planners of the coup d'état of Reza Pahlavi, Colonel Mohammad Taqi Pessian, his brother-in-law General Heydaygholi Pessian and Seyyed Zia'eddin Tabatabaee against the Qajar dynasty.
-He is the first person to receive the rank of "sepahbod" (corps general or lieutenant general) under Reza Shah Pahlavi.
+Born in 1884 in Tehran, of an aristocratic Persian family, he joined the military and rose through the ranks, eventually becoming one of the leaders of the 1921 Persian coup d'état of Reza Pahlavi, Colonel Mohammad Taqi Pessian, his brother-in-law General Heydaygholi Pessian and Seyyed Zia'eddin Tabatabaee against the Qajar dynasty.
+He became the first person to receive the rank of "sepahbod" (corps general or lieutenant general) under Reza Shah Pahlavi.
 He and his brother-in-law Heydargholli Pessian had planned to create a more democratic Iran but he later told his sister that 'the British would not allow it'.
+Amir-Ahmadi was described as the only man that Reza Shah truly respected and feared.

+Reza Shah tasked him with quelling the Luri tribal insurgency in Pahlavi Iran.
+He was also known by the Lur's as “The Butcher of Luristan”.
+William O. Douglas had met Amir Ahmadi at a garden party in Tehran, and described him as "stocky and erect, and shows the age of a man in his early sixties.
+He has a fierce black mustache, piercing eyes, and prominent gold teeth.
+He speaks Persian, Russian, and Turkish.
+Trained in the Cossack Army in Russia, he still bears some of the marks of its arrogance and daring.
+It was reflected in a lucid moment of idle conversation."
+When Amir Ahmadi was asked about his relations with the Lurs after the conflict, he stated "they think highly of me, I am a household word.
+Why in Luristan if a child cries the mother says, 'hush or Amir Ahmadi will get you?'"

 He served as Minister of War in the cabinet of Ali Soheili in 1942, and Abdolhossein Hazhir in 1948.
 Following the departure of Reza Shah from Iran, Amir-Ahmadi became the minister of interior in Foroughi's cabinet, and then in Qavam-os-saltaneh and Soheili's cabinets he was the minister of war.
 Military governor of Tehran, commandant of the central garrison and the inspector of army were among his many responsibilities.
 After his retirement he entered the Senate as an appointed senator.
 He died of cancer in 1965.

-He also served as Senator in the Majlis.

-It was said he was the only man Reza Pahlavi truly respected and feared.
-His sister was married into the Pessian family, and after the assassination of Colonel Pessian, she arranged for his body to be hidden from Reza Pahlavi.

-He played a leading role in the suppression of the ethnic Lur revolts in 1920s and 1930s.
-The brutality reported at the time was later proved to be manufactured as had other reports of brutality.
-He was also known by the Lur’s as “The Butcher of Luristan”.